pebble-tech/cursor-my-hackathon/docs/v1-doc.md

 • View your check-in QR code
 • Access your credits after check-in on Dec 6

-📍 Check-in opens: Dec 6, 9:00 AM at Level 2, Monash University
+📍 Check-in opens: Dec 6, 9:00 AM at Auditorium 1, Building 9, Monash University

 See you soon! 🚀
 The Hackathon Team